TanishaAgarwala/Credit-card-fraud-analysis/README.md

-# Credit-card-fraud-analysis
-End-to-end fraud detection using SQL and Python with behavioral insights

 # 💳 Credit Card Fraud Detection & Analysis
+End-to-end fraud detection using SQL,Python, and Machine Learning with behavioral insights

 ## 📊 Overview
 This project analyzes 284,000+ credit card transactions to identify fraud patterns using SQL and Python.